Driolar/SoccerTheory-Pharo/doc/Using SoThebo - The Soccer Theory Board.md

   ### Resetting the scene
   ### Choosing a soccer strategy
   ### Moving a player or the ball
+  Any player and the ball may be separately moved either by drag and drop or through the arrow keys.

+  When dropping a shape on the border outside the play field, it is automatically relocated next on the playfield's border line.

+  To move a shape with the arrow keys, first it must be selected by clicking once on it.
+  A selected player is distiguished by a shadow.
+  A thin enclosing rectangle border indicates that the ball is selected.
+  Each arrow key step moves by one pixel, what is useful for accurate moving.
   ### Adding players
   ### Removing players
+  Removing players is not implemented yet.
   ### Changing ball possession
 ## Strategic aspects
   ### The play field